Chenger1/Vue.js-example.-/README.md

-Vue.js on client
+Vue.js on client.
-Django, rest-framework on server
+Django, rest-framework on server.
-JWT authentication
+JWT authentication.